More articles you might like:

 Take the time to go through your desk and discard or donate unnecessary items.
 If you found yourself always looking for scissors or shipping tape on your workspace, then create an easily accessible place where you can always find necessary items within hands’ reach.

-These six items will help you get prepared and ready to start the new year with a bang.
+The six items above will help you get prepared and ready to start the new year with a bang.
 Once you’ve completed the list, make sure to reward yourself with a break.
 An end-of-year vacation benefits everyone, employees and small business owners alike.

 Need to stock up on your product labels or shipping labels for the new year?
 We have all the labels, cards and tags you need.
 Print them yourself or let us professionally print them for you to make the new year even easier for your small business.